christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 Over 80% of __ come from __ (through combustion of) and has decreased/increased by X% in the last Y years.
 Suggesting the issue is arising more and more over a temporal scale

 In 40 years indicating an exponential change over the temporal scale

+### Conclusion example

+Overall, the process of XYZ is heavily subjective based on one's X, while Y provides strong benefits to a Q, as it improves a J that was facing.
+However to a greater extent, it is outweighed by the fact